I can be a hardware snob at times.

 Opening the front of the case exposes the front of the system board (which is where the internal USB port is located) as well as the hard drive cage with capacity for 4 drives.
 This cage dominates the inside of the case, showing just how small it really is.

-Despite what HP says, this system will handle 2x8G DIMMs, giving it a maximum memory capability of 16G.
+Despite what HP says, this system will handle 2x8G DIMMs, giving it a maximum memory capacity of 16G.

 I am also convinced that this will make me lazy, as I now don't want to build server hardware anymore (Update: It hasn't.)